Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 ### AWS Credentials in Educational Environment
-This system uses AWS Bedrock for lLM functionality, which requires valid AWS credentials This AWS credentials have limited lifespans:
+This system uses AWS Bedrock for LLM functionality, which requires valid AWS credentials This AWS credentials have limited lifespans:

 1. AWS session tokens expire after several hours and need to be refreshed